Friday's Scottish Gossip

 Kemar Roofe said he "had to score" Rangers' aggregate winner in the Europa League victory against Braga, commenting: "It was a massive goal for me."
 (Sun)

-Rangers boss Giovanni van Bronckhorst signalled his appreciation to assistant and former striker Roy Makaay amid the celebrations of Roofe's winner.
+Rangers boss Giovanni van Bronckhorst signalled his appreciation for his assistant and former striker Roy Makaay amid the celebrations of Roofe's winner.
 (Record)

 Van Bronckhorst joked he will send Scott Arfield for shooting practice after the midfielder missed a huge chance to score a fourth Rangers goal against Braga.
 (Herald - subscription required)